The 5 Fatal Mistakes People Make When Buying a Memory Foam Mattress and How to Avoid Them

 Normally, if you have an injury, that portion of your body has an elevated temperature and, therefore, the temperature sensitive material will react by softening, even more, in that area.
 That makes a lot of sense, doesn't it?

 We've tested many other "memory foam" beds on the market and they aren't temperature sensitive at all, but they are taking advantage of the name memory foam which most people assume all means the same.

 The easiest way to test for this, is with a block of ice.
 That's right... a block of ice!

 Just wrap it in plastic and lay it on the mattress for 15 minutes.
 If the mattress is temperature sensitive, it will become VERY FIRM under the ice.

 I don't think most people will be happy with a memory foam mattress that isn't temperature sensitive, especially if they have injuries.
-That extra fine tuning, that the temperature sensitive material offers, is very worth the extra
+That extra fine tuning, that the temperature sensitive material offers, is very worth the extra investment.

 Mistake #3: Assuming the Foam is Poured in America